code-differently/code-society-25-2/lesson_00/brooklynharden/README.md

 ## Introduction

-Brooklyn is from Wilmington, Delaware and is a recent graduate student, from the University of Delaware.
+Brooklyn is a recent graduate student, from the University of Delaware.
 She obtained her undergraduate degree in Linguisitcs and Computer Science, with an specigic interest in Raciolinguisitcs and Sociolinguisitcs.
 That focused on the disciplinary of African American English (AAE), and how is it deemed in society, education, and is biased AI systems.
 She has been a part of multiple research studies such as the Speech Language Acquistion & Multilingualism Lab(SLAM Lab), at the University of Delaware and the Black Academic Development Lab (BAD Lab) at Stanford Univeristy.
 She is currently still at the BAD Lab, finishing up her internship while being part of the Code Differently Software Engineering Training Program.
 She hopes she can use her education and research experiences to make a difference in the tech world,whether helping the marginalized youth with exposing them to technology, or furthering her educational studies, or even creating a start up.
 Just something that will help her thrive in her career but helping others along the way.

 ## About ME